hms-is/mannvirkjaskra-domain-model/README.md

 # mannvirkjaskra-domain-model
-This repository contains the master conceptual model for the Mannvirkjaskrá Domain
+This repository contains the conceptual domain model for the Mannvirkjaskrá Domain